danielbentes/uim-protocol/README.md

 ![Integration benefits](images/uim-protocol.png)

 - **Direct Interaction:** By enabling AI agents to interact directly with web services through standardized intents and actions, the UIM protocol eliminates the need for navigating through web pages or simulating user actions.
 This direct interaction reduces latency and enhances the speed and reliability of task execution.
-  - Example: An AI agent tasked with booking a hotel room can directly interact with multiple hotel booking services using the BookRoom intent, providing necessary details like dates, room type, and payment information, without having to navigate through each service’s website.
+  - Example: An AI agent tasked with booking a hotel room can directly interact with multiple hotel booking services using the SearchForRoom intent, providing necessary details like dates, room type, and other booking information, without having to navigate through each service’s website.
 - **Improved User Experience:** Seamless integration significantly improves the user experience by providing faster and more accurate responses.
 Users benefit from the efficiency and reliability of AI agents that can perform complex tasks effortlessly.
   - Example: A user asks their AI agent to find and purchase a specific book.
-The AI agent uses the PurchaseItem intent to interact with various online bookstores, finds the best price, completes the purchase, and provides the user with a confirmation—all potentially within seconds.
+The AI agent uses the PurchaseItem intent to interact with various online bookstores, finds the best price, completes the purchase, and provides the user with a confirmation — all potentially within seconds.
 - **Scalability:** The UIM protocol’s standardized approach allows for easy scalability.
-Web services can expose new intents and actions as their capabilities expand, and AI agents can leverage these new functionalities without requiring significant modifications.
+Web services can expose new intents and actions as their capabilities expand, and AI agents can leverage these new functionalities without requiring significant modifications beyond the initial protocol implementation.
   - Example: As a streaming service adds new features like personalized recommendations or curated playlists, it can expose these capabilities as new intents (e.g., GetRecommendations, CreatePlaylist).
 AI agents can seamlessly discover these new intents and add them into their portfolio of tools automatically.
 - **Consistency Across Services:** By adhering to a common set of standards, the UIM protocol ensures consistent behavior and responses across different web services.
 This consistency simplifies the development of AI agents and enhances their ability to provide reliable and predictable outcomes.
   - Example: An AI agent designed to manage social media posts can use the PostContent intent across multiple platforms (e.g., Facebook, Twitter, Instagram) with a consistent set of parameters and expected responses, simplifying the management of multi-platform content.